 Broken Or Cracked Hoses

 Hoses help in circulating the fluid between different components of the cooling system.
-They are generally made of heavy-duty materials to withstand the engine heat, temperature spikes and the chemicals of the engine coolant.
+They are generally made of heavy-duty materials to withstand engine heat, temperature spikes, and the chemicals of the engine coolant.
 However, over time the hoses can deteriorate, break or crack and have leakage issues.
-This can result in coolant loss and may reduce the effectiveness of cooling system.
+This can result in coolant loss and may reduce the effectiveness of the cooling system.

 Bad Timing Belt

-Timing belt essentially controls the rotation of camshaft or camshafts of the engine.
+The timing belt essentially controls the rotation of the camshaft or camshafts of the engine.
 It connects the shafts and controls the rotation in a synchronous manner to facilitate the opening and closing of engine valves.
-While some of the vehicles are using rubber made timing belts, others are replacing it with metal chains for longevity.
+While some of the vehicles are using rubber-made timing belts, others are replacing them with metal chains for longevity.
 Timing belts can have worn teeth & snapping issues or can even break when they are worn out and not replaced in a timely manner.
-Since timing belts run the water pumps and both are essential for maintaining engine performance, it is important to check and replace the belts before it creates issues like loss of power, misfiring, smoke from the engine or engine vibration.
+Since timing belts run the water pumps and both are essential for maintaining engine performance, it is important to check and replace the belts before it creates issues like loss of power, misfiring, smoke from the engine, or engine vibration.

 Defective Radiator Fan